What Happens When You Mix Fentanyl and Alcohol?

 What Is Fentanyl?

-One of the deadliest synthetic opioids ever created, fentanyl is a painkiller that is up to 50 times more potent than heroin and 100 times stronger than morphine.
+As one of the deadliest synthetic opioids ever created, fentanyl is a painkiller that is up to 50 times more potent than heroin and 100 times stronger than morphine.
 The Drug Enforcement Administration (DEA) recognizes fentanyl as a Schedule II substance, meaning it has a high potential for abuse and dependence, just like cocaine and meth.
 In a medical setting, this highly addictive narcotic is used only for severe pain such as in post-surgery cases or for patients with terminal cancer.

 What Are the Side Effects of Fentanyl and Alcohol?